Ritchie Hawkins: Career

-In 2004, he became British Under 21 Champion and has represented Great Britain at Under-21 level.
+In 2004, Hawkins became British Under 21 Champion and has represented Great Britain at Under-21 level.
 The following season in 2005, he was part of the Somerset Rebels four who won the Premier League Four-Team Championship, held on 20 August 2005, at Derwent Park.

-In 2006, he suffered severe bruising to the brain following a track crash at Workington, forcing him to miss the rest of that season.
+In 2006, Hawkins suffered severe bruising to the brain following a track crash at Workington, forcing him to miss the rest of that season.

 A crash during a pre-season indoor meeting in Kiel, Germany during 2008, resulted in multiple injuries, including fractures to his right ankle, both wrists, broken arm, shattered femur, and internal injuries.
 He made a track return the following year.

-His racing career ended during the 2015 season, while captaining the Ipswich Witches.
+Hawkins' racing career ended during the 2015 season, while captaining the Ipswich Witches.
 Broken ribs suffered on the opening night and a loss of form contributed to his leaving the side halfway through the year.
-At the end of that season, it was announced that Ritchie would be returning to the club as the new team manager.
+At the end of that season, it was announced that Hawkins would be returning to the club as the new team manager.

-As of 2023, he remains as team manager of Ipswich.
+As of 2023, Hawkins remains as team manager of Ipswich.

 Family

-His father Kevin Hawkins was also a professional speedway rider and team manager.
+Hawkins' father Kevin was also a professional speedway rider and team manager.